Facilities and features

 On Wednesday evenings we hold a free community meal and welcome those living with Dementia and their carers.
 A warm atmosphere, friendly conversation and good food (vegetarian) offers a welcoming space to enjoy one another's company and make new friends.

-We recently gained the Bronze Award - highlighting our work on food waste & food poverty; solar panels, LED lighting, our child-led Climate Club and gardening projects.
+We have been awarded the EcoChurch Silver Award - highlighting our work on food waste & food poverty; solar panels, LED lighting, our child-led Climate Club and gardening projects.
+We are currently working towards our Gold Award.

 Music and Worship